the-teachingRSE-project/competencies/competencies.md

 ## RSE Tasks and Responsibilities
 These skills, while already numerous are also generic on purpose.
-They span a multidimensional space in which the day-to-day tasks and responsibilities of a RSE can be found.
-A snapshot of what this means today can be obtained from  learners and novice RSEs that we asked during the Paderborn workshop what they would like to have learnt.
+They span a multidimensional space in which the day-to-day tasks and responsibilities of an RSE can be found.
+A snapshot of what this means today was obtained from  learners and novice RSEs that we asked during the Paderborn workshop what they would like to have learnt.
 Among the top five things mentioned were: